developerom1/Simple-chatbot-RWA-Tokenization/README.md

 2. Open `index.html` in a web browser (or deploy frontend).
 3. Type your question about RWA Tokenization.
 4. Click "Send" or press Enter.
-5. The AI will respond if relevant; otherwise, refuse.
+5. The chatbot will respond if relevant; otherwise, refuse.

 ### What to Expect
-- Relevant questions get AI-generated answers.
+- Relevant questions (e.g., "What is RWA tokenization?") will receive informative answers.
-- Off-topic queries get refusals.
+- Off-topic queries (e.g., "What's the weather?") will be met with a refusal message.
-- Chat-like experience with typing delay.
+- The interface is user-friendly, with a chat-like experience.

 ## Setup and Deployment

 ### Backend Setup
 1. Install dependencies: `pip install -r requirements.txt`
-2. Set OpenAI API key in `.env`: `OPENAI_API_KEY=your_key`
-3. Run locally: `python app.py` (runs on http://localhost:5000)
+2. Run locally: `python app.py` (runs on http://localhost:5000)

 ### Frontend Deployment
 Deploy static files (`index.html`, `style.css`, `script.js`) to GitHub Pages as before.
 Update `script.js` fetch URL to deployed backend.

 ### Backend Deployment (Free)
-Use Railway or Heroku:
+Use Render:
+- Create a Render account.
-- **Railway**: Connect GitHub repo, set environment variables, deploy.
+- Connect your GitHub repo.
-- **Heroku**: Create app, push code, set config vars.
+- Create a new Web Service, select Python, set build command `pip install -r requirements.txt`, start command `python app.py`.
+- Deploy.
-Update frontend fetch URL to deployed backend URL.
+Update frontend fetch URL to deployed backend URL (e.g., https://your-app.onrender.com/chat).